 It’s designed to be independent of browsers, so it doesn’t depend on Web APIs or JS, and isn’t limited by the need to be compatible with JS.
 And it has integrated capability-based security, so it extends WebAssembly’s characteristic sandboxing to include I/O.

-For example, WASI enables us to import modules written in any language into Node.js or into other languages (e.g. import Rust module into Python).
+For example, WASI enables us to import modules written in any language into Node.js or into other languages (e.g. import Rust module into Python), and a recent Pyodide release introduces support for Rust packages.